Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 A2 C: From the neighborhood

-A3 B: Circumstances of Distribution
+A3 B: Distribution circumstances

 Previously, milk sales were primarily "home delivery."
 However, to meet the demand for milk sales in rapidly growing supermarkets, "one-way containers" (eliminating the need for collection) became necessary.
 The resulting paper cartons initially focused on household sizes of 500ml or more, but gradually became popular even in smaller capacities.